Growing Beautiful Baptisia

 - At the back of beds and borders.

-Also, add a few to the cut-flower garden to harvest for beautiful, long-lasting indoor bouquets.
-The beanlike pods that develop in fall can be enjoyed in dried flower arrangements.
+- Add to a cut-flower garden for long-lasting indoor bouquets.
+The seed pods in fall can be enjoyed in dried flower arrangements.

 RELATED: